Ri2rathod/wp-live-chat-users/socket-server/README.md

 # WebSocket (Socket.IO) Implementation

 ## Overview
-This WebSocket server implements real-time communication for the WP Live Chat Users plugin using Socket.IO.
+This WebSocket server implements real-time communication for the Chatpulse plugin using Socket.IO.
 It provides real-time messaging, typing indicators, presence management, and read receipts.

 ## Architecture